junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 Unclean needles and syringes can spread germs that cause HIV or other serious diseases, such as hepatitis, from one person to another.
 Dirty needles and syringes can also cause infections that lead to paralysis or death.
 Never inject more than 1 person with the same needle or syringe without disinfecting it first.

 Some injected medicines can cause dangerous allergic reactions, poisoning, deafness, or other harmful effects.
-For example, pregnant women are often given hormone injections to speed up childbirth and ‘give strength’—but these injections are dangerous for the mother and can cause brain damage or death of the baby.
+For example, pregnant women are often given hormone injections to speed up childbirth and ‘give strength’, but these injections are dangerous for the mother and can cause brain damage or death of the baby.

 For more information on how injections disable children, see Disabled Village Children, Chapter 3.